-Many issues and concerns resulted in the need for the RPS/EIS.
+Many issues and concerns resulted in the need for this study.
 Although a 1997 General Management Plan (GMP) was prepared for the NRA (NPS 1997), it focused on management of resources within the NRA and did not evaluate resource values in areas surrounding Curecanti, which is now the requirement of the legislative mandate for this study.